-Students who need help in meeting their educational expenses may borrow money using the Grove City College Student Loan program or any other private loan program of their choice.
-Grove City College student loan applications will be available on-line at www.gcc.edu on May 1st each year.
+Students who need help in meeting their educational expenses may apply for the Grove City College Student Loan program or any other private loan program of their choice.
+Grove City College student loan applications will be available on-line at www.gcc.edu on May Ist each year.
 Please contact the Financial Aid Office to verify the College's participation in the program before applying for other private loan funds.